alialiusefi/gazzette.github.io/_posts/2024-02-18-Introducing-observability-with-prometheus.md

 ## Querying metrics

-After setting up your instances, and prometheus is able to scrape metrics successfully, you can finally start querying:
+After setting up your instances, and prometheus is able to scrape metrics successfully, you can finally start querying by accessing the web ui, on the port you configured.

-Example 1:
+### Example 1:

 Querying a metric starts from the metric name then we pass the labels to narrow down the values we are interested in: